javiercanadillas/cnd/assets/extra/Remote_dev.md

 Make sure the `HostName` and `User` directives match the information from your GCP user id and Cloud Shell VM IP.

 Now, you should be able to connect to Cloud Shell.
-Use `Cmd +  Shift + P` (or `Ctrl + Shift + P`) again in VSCode and type/select the option "Remote-SSH: Connect to Host..."
+Use `Cmd +  Shift + P` (or `Ctrl + Shift + P`) again in VSCode and type/select the option "Remote-SSH: Connect to Host...".
+It will show you a list of hosts to connect to, and you should see the one you just added, that's called `myremote` in this example.

-VSCode should open a new window, and in that window whatever you're doing, you're doing in the Remote Cloud Shell (both opening files and opening terminals will happen remotely in Cloud Shell).
+Select it and VSCode should open a new window.
+In that new window you're now in whatever you're doing, you're doing in the Remote Cloud Shell (both opening files and opening terminals will happen remotely in Cloud Shell).